 Anticoagulation for the prevention and treatment of NS-associated VTE and ATE depends on serum albumin and patient-specific risk factors.
 The agents of choice for both adults and children are heparin and/or warfarin owing to the long-term experience available.
-Although DOACs are attractive over warfarin (no requirements for therapeutic drug monitoring and less drug interactions), their use is not currently approved in NS, in cases of significant renal impairment or in children.
+Although DOACs are attractive over warfarin (no requirements for therapeutic drug monitoring and less drug interactions), they are still not approved in NS, in cases of significant renal impairment or in children.